frozenwispstudios/Sinking-Sailors/README.md

 # Sinking-Sailors
-A gamejam project made in Unity that got 2nd place in Christchurch awarded by the gamedevchch meetup group a branch of the NZGDA
+A gamejam project made in Unity that got 2nd place in Christchurch awarded by the gamedevchch meetup group a branch of the NZGDA.

 ![](gitImages/SinkingSailorsmaingif.gif)

 ![](gitImages/SinkingSailorsRepairingGif.gif)